Victor Krylov

 Victor Krylov (Виктор Владимирович Крылов) is a Russian-born British academic.
 He is emeritus professor of acoustics and vibration at Loughborough University.

 Biography

-Krylov was born in Tambov, Russia.
+Krylov was born in Tambov, Russia, in 1952.
 He received his PhD in physics and mathematics (specialisation in acoustics) from the Moscow State University in 1981.
 In 1989 he received his DSc in the same disciplines from the Moscow State University and the Higher Attestation Commission of the former USSR.
-He then pursued an academic career in various universities leading to his present position at Loughborough University.
+He joined the staff at the Moscow State University as research scientist in 1980 and later was promoted to senior research scientist.
+During this time he visited the University of Edinburgh in 1990-91 as an SERC visiting fellow.
+In 1993 Krylov moved to the Nottingham Trent University as professor of acoustics, and in 2001 he joined Loughborough University as professor of acoustics and vibration.
+In 2020 he became an emeritus professor at Loughborough University.

 Krylov has been awarded the Lenin Komsomol Prize in 1984 and the Rayleigh Medal in 2000.

 Work

 Krylov carried out research into Rayleigh waves, including their propagation at hypersonic frequencies, their propagation and scattering on curved and statistically rough surfaces.
 Further topics include acoustic emission from cracks developing in brittle solids, laser generation of sound in solids, localised vibrations propagating along edges of elastic wedges.

 From 1993 Krylov worked in the UK, conducting research on ground vibrations generated by railway trains and by road vehicles.
 His prediction of ground vibration boom from high-speed trains travelling at speeds larger than Rayleigh wave velocity in the supporting ground has received public attention in connection with the proposed High Speed Rail system HS2 in the UK.